What is Project Management Organizational Structure?

 II.
 DISADVANTAGES OF MATRIX ORGANIZATIONAL STRUCTURE:

-• Confusion over role responsibilities and reporting lines.
+• Confusion over roles, responsibilities, and reporting lines.

-• A high level of bureaucracy can stifle decision-making.
+• A high level of bureaucracy can affect decision-making.

 “In matrix structures, usually employees have two bosses to whom they may have to report.
 The authority of the functional manager flows vertically downwards and the authority of the project manager flows sideways.
 Since, the authorities flow downward and sideways, this project management structure is called the Matrix Organization Structure.
 Which boss is more powerful depends upon the type of matrix structure.”